1

 The previous tobacco shop’s display window stood diagonally behind the boy.

-The boy glanced back briefly, then briskly resumed walking away.
+The boy glanced back briefly, then resumed walking briskly away.

 23